foxdb/grumpy/README.md

 ### Create a pre-commit hook and configure git

-- create a hooks directory

 `mkdir -p ~/.git-template/hooks`

-- create a pre-commit file in that directory

 `touch ~/.git-template/hooks/pre-commit`

 - put the code below in the pre-commit file

-Point to take-picture.py in this repository

 ```bash
 #!/bin/bash
 python ~/grumpy/take-picture.py
 ```

+adapt the path to `take-picture.py` if necessary

 - make the file executable

 `chmod o+x ~/.git-templates/hooks/pre-commit`

-- “activate” your init dir
+- "activate" your init dir

-`git config --global init.templatedir ‘~/.git_template’`
+`git config --global init.templatedir "~/.git_template"`

+### adapt configuration values

+- in `take-picture.py`, set PICTURES_DIRECTORY to the local folder of your choice

-## TODO
+## uploads to s3

-- Configuration variables in separate file (PICTURES_DIRECTORY, BUCKET_NAME etc...)
+By default, `take-picture.py` will store shots on your local filesystem.
+You can use `s3.py` to upload your shots in an s3 bucket and remove the local version.